In 2013, my culinary resolution was to bake more bread.

 How To Use Your Starter

-Add everything (except the salt) to a large bowl.
-Squish the mixture together with your hands until all of the flour is absorbed.
+Whisk the water and starter together in a large bowl.
+This recipe also includes olive oil, which you’ll mix together with the wet ingredients.
+Then add the flour and salt.
+Squish the mixture together with your hands until the flour is fully absorbed.
 The dough will look rough and shaggy.

-TIP: for best results, weigh all of your ingredients using a digital kitchen scale.
-Use bread flour for better gluten development and overall texture.
+Tip: for best results, weigh all of your ingredients using a digital kitchen scale.
+Use bread flour instead of all-purpose flour for better gluten development and a higher rise.

-*In general, autolyse can range anywhere from 15 minutes up to 4 hours depending on the type of bread you are making and your personal baking schedule.
-I find that a minimum of 30 minutes works best in this particular recipe.
+Autolyse: the first resting period by which the flour hydrates and gluten begins to develop.
+Strong gluten = good bread.
+Your dough will be easier to shape after autolyse.
+For timing, autolyse can range anywhere from 15 minutes to 1 hour or more, depending on the type of bread you are making and your own personal baking schedule.
+I find that a minimum of 30 minutes works best for this recipe.

 Cover your bowl with plastic wrap and a clean kitchen towel.
 Leave it in a warm, sunny spot to rise.
 This initial rise is called ‘bulk fermentation’ and is very important to the development and strength of the dough.

-BONUS TIP: during bulk fermentation, you have the option to perform a series of ‘stretch & folds’ to strengthen the dough.
+Bonus Tip: during bulk fermentation, you have the option to perform a series of ‘stretch & folds’ to strengthen the dough.
 Simply gather a portion of the dough, stretch it upwards and then fold it over itself.
 Rotate the bowl 1/4 turn and repeat this process until you have come full circle.
-Do this every 30 minutes for 2 hours.
-Although this step is not mandatory, it will increase the total volume of your bread.
+For this dough, which is quite dry and not that easy to stretch, repeat this technique 1 to 2 times, spaced 30 minutes to 1 hour apart.
+You don’t have to be exact with your timing here, so don’t worry.
+Although this step is not mandatory, it will increase the total volume of your bread which is really nice.

 Cutting + Shaping